 Tahmid is a Trustee of the charity.

 Isabella graduated with a BSc in Government from LSE, and went on to complete a Graduate Diploma in Law and Masters of Law Legal Practise Course.
-She is now a qualified solicitor at the immigration and asylum law firm, Wesley Gryk LLP.
+She qualified as a solicitor at the immigration and asylum law firm, Wesley Gryk LLP, before moving to her current role at refugee charity Safe Passage.
 In her spare time, Isabella sits on the Trustee Board of a leading UK NGO, and helps run a charitable project called Access to Education Sierra Leone.
 She previously worked at South West London Law Centres, where she helped to run their free legal advice clinics.
 Isabella was nominated one of LSE's top 20 inspirational women in 2015 for her volunteer and campaign work.

 Isabella is a Trustee of the Charity.